praveen9610/Portfolio/README.md

-Praveen Perera's Portfolio Website
+😎Praveen Perera's Portfolio Website

 This is my personal portfolio website built using React and related technologies.
 It showcases my skills, projects, and professional details.

-Live Website
+🌐 Live Website

 https://portfolio-lemon-rho-91.vercel.app/

-Built With
+🛠 Built With

 React – JavaScript library for building user interfaces